 Registration and Due Dates

 Please go to usip.fluxx.io to register for this competition.
 Even if you have applied to other USIP competitions in the past, it is important that you register for this specific competition.
-All applicants must register online no later than May 23rd, 2019 at 11:59pm EDT.
-When registering, please select the tab, “Policy, Learning and Strategy Center.”
-The deadline for all applications is Tuesday, May 28, 2019 at 11:59pm EDT.
+Please note the deadline to register for the competition closed on May 23rd, 2019, at 11:59pm EDT, and that the deadline for all applications was Tuesday, May 28, 2019 at 11:59pm EDT.
+We are no longer accepting applications for this competition.

 USIP will award a total of three fellowships and reserves the right to award any number of them across the two topic areas described above.
 This is a residential fellowship lasting for eight months at USIP headquarters in Washington, D.C.
 Fellows receive a stipend of $11,500/month for the duration of the fellowship.
 The start-date is negotiable for either fall 2019 or winter 2020.
 A part-time research assistant will be available to support the fellow’s work.
 One round-trip airfare to USIP headquarters is covered by this fellowship.
 Housing allowance and health insurance are not covered by this fellowship.